Charcoal: Deforestation and scarcity

+By-product of wood tar production

-In Finland and Scandinavia, the charcoal was considered the by-product of wood tar production.
+In Finland and Scandinavia, charcoal was considered the by-product of wood tar production.
 The best tar came from pine, thus pinewoods were cut down for tar pyrolysis.
 The residual charcoal was widely used as substitute for metallurgical coke in blast furnaces for smelting.
 Tar production led to rapid local deforestation.
 The end of tar production at the end of the 19th century resulted in rapid re-forestation of affected areas.

+Charcoal briquette

 The American form of the charcoal briquette was first invented and patented by Ellsworth B. A. Zwoyer of Pennsylvania in 1897 and was produced by the Zwoyer Fuel Company.
 The process was further popularized by Henry Ford, who used wood and sawdust byproducts from automobile fabrication as a feedstock.
 Ford Charcoal went on to become the Kingsford Company.

 Production methods

-Charcoal has been made by various methods.
-The traditional method in Britain used a clamp.
-This is essentially a pile of wooden logs (e.g. seasoned oak) leaning in a circle against a chimney.
-The chimney consists of 4 wooden stakes held up by some rope.
-The logs are completely covered with soil and straw allowing no air to enter.
-It must be lit by introducing some burning fuel into the chimney; the logs burn very slowly and transform into charcoal over a period of 5 days.
-If the soil covering gets torn or cracked by the fire, additional soil is placed on the cracks.
-Once the burn is complete, the chimney is plugged to prevent air from entering.
-The true art of this production method is in managing the sufficient generation of heat, by combusting part of the wood material, and its transfer to wood parts in the process of being carbonised.
-A strong disadvantage of this production method is the huge amount of emissions that are harmful to human health and the environment (emissions of unburnt methane).
-As a result of the partial combustion of wood material, the efficiency of the traditional method is low.